rabestro/screen-taker/README.md

 ### Homework task
 - The program should start a thread that takes a screenshot every 5 seconds
 - After obtaining the screenshot a new separate thread should upload the screenshot to the DropBox server.
+- File names must be in the format <yyyyMMdd_HHmmss>.png